Table of contents

 Opioids are a class of drugs that include synthetic opioids, prescription painkillers, and heroin.1 These drugs are all chemically related and interact with the same opioid receptors in the brain and body.
 Their effects result in feelings of euphoria, which encourages opioid abuse, dependence, and addiction.

-The terms “opiates” and “opioids” are often used interchangeably, but there is a difference between the two.
-An opiate is a drug that is naturally derived from the opiate poppy plant and an opioid is a broader term that refers to natural or synthetic substances that bind to the body’s opioid receptors.
+The terms “opiates” and “opioids” are often used interchangeably.
+But, there is a difference between the two.
+An opiate is a drug that is naturally derived from the opiate poppy plant.
+An opioid is a broader term that refers to natural or synthetic substances that bind to the body’s opioid receptors.

 Opioids are classified as controlled substances by the DEA and their current scheduling is as follows: